-Some drugs require prior authorization (also known as pre-authorization) from Express Scripts.
-Medications requiring prior authorization may include, but are not limited to, prescription drugs specified by the DoD Pharmacy and Therapeutics (P&T) Committee, brand-name medications with generic equivalents, medications with age limitations, and medications prescribed for quantities exceeding normal limits.
-Search for your drug to see if it is covered under TRICARE, requires prior authorization, or has quantity limits by going to https://militaryrx.express-scripts.com hovering over "Benefits" on the page menu, and clicking on "Covered Medications."
-You can also call 1-877-363-1303 for information about your drug.
+Some drugs require pre-authorization from Express Scripts.
+Medications requiring pre-authorization may include, but aren't limited to, prescription drugs specified by the DOD Pharmacy and Therapeutics (P&T) Committee, brandname medications with generic equivalents, medications with age limitations, and medications prescribed for quantities exceeding normal limits.
+Search for your drug to see if it's covered under TRICARE, requires pre-authorization, or has quantity limits by going to https://militaryrx.express-scripts.com hovering over "Benefits" on the page menu, and clicking on "Covered Medications."
+You can also call 1-877-363-1303 for information about your prescription drug.